 "Funny, right?
 Who could forget a town called Whiskey?
 Nobody, that's who."
-The men burst into snorts of laughter and started calling out other memorable names of towns: Intercourse, Pennsylvania; No Name, Colorado; Hell; Elephant Butte, New Mexico; Pig; Tightwad, Missouri.
+The men burst into snorts of laughter and started calling Morr_9780307594174_1p_all_r1.indd 76 ( out other memorable names of towns: Intercourse, Pennsylvania; No Name, Colorado; Hell, Michigan; Elephant Butte, New Mexico; Pig, Kentucky; Tightwad, Missouri.
 Exhausted, finally, by their mutual amusement, they turned their attention back to the customer.
 "Look here," said Sally.
 "He gave us another address.
 A forward."
 He flipped through his rolodex.
-"Hah.
+"Ha.
 Somebody named Olive.
 Q. Olive.
 Whiskey, California."
 "No street address?"
 "Come on, honey.
 Who says they have streets in a town called Whiskey?"
 Sally was having a good time keeping himself amused as well as keeping the pretty black girl in his shop.
 "Deer tracks maybe," he added.
 Bride left the shop quickly, but realized just as quickly that there were no roaming cabs.
-She was forced to return and asked Sally to phone one for her.
+She was forced to return and ask Sally to phone one for her. (

+P

+Sofia

+(

-inser+ 58A + 581B Au: He is not form there there lives there came from came from Call from Call from Adamobiles is So Bobles is a: I he her save them forwarding I ought to be sad.
-Daddy called my supervisor to say Mommy died.
+ought to be sad.
+Daddy called my supervisor to say ▲ Mommy died.
 I asked for an advance to buy a ticket to fly out for the funeral, assuming my parole officer would let me.
 I remember every inch of the church where the funeral would be held.
 The wooden Bible holders on the backs of the pews, the greenish light from the window behind Reverend Walker's head.
-And the smell perfume, tobacco and something more.
+And the smell-perfume, tobacco and something more.
 Godliness, perhaps.
 Clean, upright and very good for you like the dining room corner in Mommy's house.
-The blue and white wallpaper I came to know better than my own face.
+The blue-and-white wallpaper I came to know better than my own face.
 Roses, lilacs, clematis all shades of blue against snowy white.
 I stood there, sometimes for two hours; a quiet scolding, a punishment for something I don't remember now or even then.
 I wet my underwear?
-I played wrestle with a neighbor's son?
+I played "wrestle" with a neighbor's son?
 I couldn't wait to get out of Mommy's house and marry the first man who asked.
-Two years with him was the same hold because I had.
-I have to admit, though, that Mommy's rules, her strict discipline helped me survive in Decagon.
+Two years with him was the same-obedience, silence, a bigger blue-and-white corner.
+Teaching was the only pleasure I had.

+I have to admit, though, that Mommy's rules, her strict

+(

+discipline helped me survive in Decagon.
 Until the first day of my release, that is, when I blew.
 Really blew.
 I beat up that black girl who testified against me.
 Beating her, kicking and punching her freed me up more than being paroled.
-I felt I was ripping blue and white wallpaper, returning slaps and running the devil Mommy knew so well out of my life.
-(58B) I wonder what happened to her.
+I felt I was ripping blue-and-white wallpaper, returning slaps and running the devil Mommy knew so well out of my life.

+I wonder what happened to her.
 Why she didn't call the police.
 Her eyes, frozen with fear, delighted me then.
 The next morning with my face bloated from hours of sobbing, I opened the door.
 Thin streaks of blood were on the pavement and a pearl earring nearby.
 Maybe it belonged to her, maybe not.
 Anyway I kept it.
 It's still in my wallet as what? a kind of remembrance?
-When I tend to my patients put their teeth back in their mouths, rub their behinds, their thighs to limit bed sores, or when I sponge their lacy skin before lotioning it, in my mind I am putting the black girl back together, healing her, thanking her.
+When I tend to my patients-put their teeth back in their mouths, rub their behinds, their thighs to limit bed sores, or when I sponge their lacy skin before lotioning it, in my mind I am putting the black girl back together, healing her, thanking her.
 For the release.

+79

+Morr_9780307594174_1p_all_r1.indd 79

-A Sorry Mommy.
+Sorry Mommy.